apache/shardingsphere/document/current/content/features/spi/_index.en.md

 There are mainly two interfaces, `ShardingEncryptor` and `ShardingQueryAssistedEncryptor`, in which the built-in implementations of the former one include `AESShardingEncryptor` and `MD5ShardingEncryptor`.

-Please refer to [Data Masking](/en/features/orchestration/encrypt/) for the introduction of encryption.
+Please refer to [Data Masking](/en/features/orchestration/encrypt/) for the introduction.

 ### Distributed Primary Key